 Back to glossary

-In today's dynamic business landscape, intangible assets such as patents, copyrights, trademarks, and intellectual property are increasingly critical for a company's success.
+Intangible assets such as patents, copyrights, trademarks, and intellectual property are increasingly critical for a company's success.
 However, accounting for these assets can be challenging, impacting financial statements and investor trust.
 This article delves into the intricacies of recognizing, measuring, and disclosing intangible assets, addressing potential pitfalls accountants may face, and offering practical solutions.

 Intangible assets are assets that lack a tangible presence but hold significant value for businesses.
 These assets are often intellectual or legal rights and include items such as patents, copyrights, trademarks, goodwill, and proprietary knowledge.